 \end{eg}

-\begin{rem} Examples~\ref{eg:complex} and \ref{eg:staircase} hint at the fact that, if one hopes to prove a more general statement about a positive geometry $(X,X_{\geq 0})$ remaining a positive geometry after blowing-up a boundary stratum, some ``convexity condition'' on the semialgebraic set $X_{\geq 0}$ is required. \end{rem}
+\begin{rem} Examples~\ref{eg:complex} and \ref{eg:staircase} hint at the fact that, if one hopes to prove a more general statement about a positive geometry $(X,X_{\geq 0})$ remaining a positive geometry after blowing-up a boundary stratum, some ``convexity condition'' on the semialgebraic set $X_{\geq 0}$ is required.
+We caution that the notion of ``corners'' in \cite[Definition~2.16]{Brown-Dupont} does not capture this necessary behavior in our setting as, for instance, the point $p$ in Example~\ref{eg:staircase} is a corner. \end{rem}